 by Christina Enevoldsen

 When I was a kid, The Wizard of OZ aired on television once a year.
-I didn’t know any families who didn’t anticipate this event.
-My family never missed it.
+I didn’t know any families who missed this event.
+My family always excitedly anticipated it.
 We’d eat dinner early, make popcorn and enthusiastically settle in.

-The Wizard of Oz is an enchanting story of a twelve-year-old Kansas farm girl, Dorothy Gale and her dog Toto.
-They are transported to the magical Land of Oz, where she sets out for the Emerald City to ask the Wizard of Oz to help her return home.
-On the way, she meets a Scarecrow, a Tin Man and a Cowardly Lion, who join her, hoping to receive what they lack themselves.
+The Wizard of Oz is an enchanting story of a twelve-year-old Kansas farm girl, Dorothy Gale, who dreams of escaping her little world.
+But when a tornado transports her to the magical Land of Oz, she immediately wants to return to the farm.
+Glinda, The Good Witch of the North, directs her to the Emerald City to ask the Wizard of Oz to help her return home.
+On the way, she meets a Scarecrow, a Tin Man and a Cowardly Lion, who join her, hoping to receive what they lack in themselves.

 Click Your Heels Together Three Times

 Like Dorothy, I’ve realized a little at a time over many years that I really am capable of improving my own life in big and small ways.